-NON-DISCRIMINATION
+ARTICLE 24 NON-DISCRIMINATION

 The Employer will continue its policy against all forms of illegal discrimination including discrimination with regard to sex, age, disability, race, color, national origin, ancestry, religion, or partisan considerations.
-In addition, the Employer agrees not to discriminate on the basis of sexual orientation or genetic information that is unrelated to the person's ability to perform the duties of a particular job or position.
+In addition, the Employer agrees not to discriminate on the basis of sexual orientation, or a request or use of a reasonable accommodation to the known limitations or medical conditions related to pregnancy, or genetic information that is unrelated to the person's ability to perform the duties of a particular job or position.

-The Union will continue its policy to admit all persons otherwise eligible to membership and to represent all members without regard to race, color, religion, national origin, sex, sexual orientation, ancestry, disability, age, political belief or genetic information that is unrelated to the person's ability to perform the duties of a particular job or position.
+The Union will continue its policy to admit all persons otherwise eligible to membership and to represent all members without regard to race, color, religion, national origin, sex, sexual orientation, or a request or use of a reasonable accommodation to the known limitations or medical conditions related to pregnancy, ancestry, disability, age, political belief or genetic information that is unrelated to the person's ability to perform the duties of a particular job or position.